Financial Information: Summer Sessions (2016)

 Withdrawal from First Session classes after that date leaves

 tuition committed and non-refundable.

-The University of Delaware bills students for tuition, fees, and other charges electronically through My Finances, our online billing and financing site.
-Billing notification is sent via email to the preferred billing email listed on UDSIS, so new students must establish a pin and email account at the time of registration to receive these notifications.
+Notification of account charges is sent via email to the student's UDEL email, so new students must establish a pin and email account at the time of registration to receive these notifications.
 Students also have the option of granting My Finances access to an authorized party through the Parent/Guardian Services site.
-Students and authorized users can then access the ebill and current account activity from the My Finances site throughout the term.

 - Matriculated students are charged tuition based on their classification and program.

 - Continuing Education students are charged based on the course level: 000 499=Undergraduate, 500-999=Graduate

 - Tuition charges are the same whether courses are taken with the "audit" grade option or for regular graded credit.